-wifi, internet, private room or private hall, catering service, gift card, summer terrace, projector, pet friendly, fireplace, business meetings, child friendly attitude
+wifi, internet, private room or private hall, catering, gift card, summer terrace, projector, pet friendly, fireplace, business meetings, child friendly

 childrens feeding chair, toys